windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/) interface for SmartThings.
+It allows SmartThings to be able to control the StreamLabs Home/Away status as well as receiving flow alerts

 This library can be used to retrieve water usage and manage the away mode of your location.
 ## Getting Started